 An official will raise a hand and blow his whistle to signal a penalty if a rule is broken immediately if the offending player is in control of the puck.

 Sometimes a referee will signal a delayed penalty by only raising his hand and not blowing his whistle.
 Like when calling offsides in ice hockey, officials may wait to stop play and only signal delayed offside.
 We'll learn more about offsides and delayed offsides next.

-If player is not in control of puck, the referee raises his arm to signal a delayed penalty, but will not stop play.
+If a player is not in control of the puck, the referee raises his arm to signal a delayed penalty, but will not stop play.
 Once the offending player's team touches the puck, the referee will stop play and impose a penalty.

 Once an official stops play, the referee will announce to everyone the reasoning behind why the penalty was called.
 During this announcement, the referee will make a signal with his hands to define the penalty.

 In hockey, there are many types of referees and officials.